SubjectNoi/OSLab03/README.md

 # OSLab03
 # OSLab03 of Subject_No_i
-# cd to project directory and ./MakeFile.sh
+# cd to project directory and make